goofbrush/bh-emu-guide/Graphics/angrylion_RDP.md

 A low-level video emulation plugin, based on the pixel-perfect angrylion RDP plugin with added multithreading.
 Made for Project 64 versions 2.x and above but still should work with older versions.

 !!!info
-Make sure to enable **Multithreaded Rendering** and increase threads until slowdown is minimised !!!
+Make sure to enable **Multithreaded Rendering** and increase the thread count under graphics plugin settings !!!

+!!!info
+Make sure to **disable** Graphics HLE under Plugins in the general settings menu !!!

 !!!warning